Lilnessa/belly-button-challenge/README.md

 5. Displayed each key-value pair from the metadata JSON object somewhere on the page.

 6. Updated all the plots when a new sample is selected.

+7. Deploy my app using GitHub Page: https://lilnessa.github.io/belly-button-challenge/